-Emma Newport joins the Register of UK Architects
+Emma Joins the Register of UK Architects

 HPA are delighted to announce that Emma Newport has completed her professional entrance examinations, and her application to join the Register of UK Architects has been accepted by the Architects Registration Board.